mac-comp128-s23/128-project-bram-james-justin/README.md

 ## Decision making using a Game Tree and Minimax Algorithm
 The bot utilizes a game tree that contains the *current* board state as the root, and *all* possible valid moves the bot can take.
 Each child of the current board state contains a **score** which is calculated according to the number of two-in-a-rows it leads to, or if it's a winning state.
 To reduce computation time and to help understand what move to make, the **minimax algorithm** is utilized by examining the possible board states up to a specific depth in the tree.
 The algorithm prunes unnecessary branches to reduce computation time as well.

+## Classes
+**GameManager**: GameManager creates the graphic objects and handles the canvas click calls, as well as initializes the main instance of the Board().

+**Board**: Board manages the fillable visual representation of the live game which calls position evaluator to choose moves for the ai to make.

+**PositionEvaluator**: Creates a game tree using the Node class, and uses a minimax algorithm and alpha-beta pruning to evaluate the nodes, allowing it to return moves for the AI and stay updated with player moves.

+**Node**: Each node is a game state, which holds the boards information as a pair of BitBoards, as well as other useful information about the position, and has some helper methods for modifying and duplicating bitboards.

+**BitBoard**: A bitstring representation of the connect four board, including a sentinal row to allow for clean adjacency testing.
+It also has helper methods for testing adjacency and creating modified BitBoards.